-VARIABLE VALUE DESCRIPTION inventorypartnerdomain Pointer to the domain of the partner (of the site/app owner) with ownership of some portion When a site or an app contains ad inventory that is owned by another partner - the app or site
+VARIABLE VALUE DESCRIPTION inventorypartnerdomain Pointer to the domain of the partner (of the site/app owner) with ownership of some portion of ad inventory on the site/app.
+The partner's ads.txt or app- ads.txt file will be hosted here.
+When a site or an app contains ad inventory that is owned by another partner - the app or site should list all domains for those partners via this directive.